msharaf315/Calculator-game/README.md

 # Calculator-game
-This is a project for my Digital System Design course creating a calculator game with hardware programmed with verilog the hardware component was the Altera FPGA  and a bread board with buzzers and lamps to indicate wrong answer, right answer or time out
+This is a project for my Digital System Design course creating a calculator game with hardware programmed with verilog the hardware component was the Altera FPGA  and a bread board with buzzers and lamps to indicate wrong answer, right answer or time out there are three difficulty levels that can be choosen and a score counter